Work–Feedback Loop

 5.3 Symptoms of high decision latency

-High decision latency often manifests itself in:
+High decision latency frequently manifests as:

-5.4 Decoupling as a structural risk
+5.4 Decoupling as structural risk

 5.5 Latency is not a question of motivation